Causal Multi-Task Demand Learning: Conclusion

 \section{Conclusion}

-This paper studies multi-task demand learning when historical prices are endogenously chosen and may be arbitrarily correlated with unobserved demand drivers.
-In this regime, standard pooling and outcome-conditioned meta-learning can converge to policy-confounded estimands and fail to recover causal price effects, even with many tasks.

-We propose a simple information-design principle to restore identification: the learner must condition on the endogenous decision history, yet it must not be able to deterministically infer which decision is used for supervision.
-This yields Decision-Conditioned Masked-Outcome Meta-Learning (DCMOML), which conditions on the full within-task price path while masking outcomes at two candidate query indices and randomizing (equivalently, averaging) the query choice.
-Under a non-selection condition on the query-period shock and with only two distinct historical prices per task, we show the population risk has a unique minimizer equal to the desired conditional target, and that ERM is consistent under standard regularity conditions.
-We validate the performance of our approach on both synthetic data with varying degrees of confounding and a retail e-commerce transaction dataset.
+We study multi-task demand learning under endogenous pricing, where prices are chosen based on latent task-specific demand fundamentals.
+In this setting, standard pooling and meta-learning approaches generally fail to recover causal price effects.
+Under a local exogeneity assumption, we propose a simple information-design principle to identify the conditional mean estimand: the learner should condition on the endogenous decision history, while preventing it from deterministically identifying which decision generates the supervision signal.
+This leads to Decision-Conditioned Masked-Outcome Meta-Learning (DCMOML), which conditions on the full set of task prices, masks outcomes at two candidate query indices, and randomizes the query selection.
+We validate the method on synthetic data with controlled confounding and on a real e-commerce dataset.

-Future work includes extending DCMOML to richer demand models (nonlinearities, cross-price effects), characterizing efficiency and optimal masking when more than two prices are available, integrating identification with downstream pricing optimization under distribution shift, and developing diagnostics to decide when outcome masking is warranted in practice.
+Future work includes extending DCMOML to richer demand models (e.g., nonlinear and cross-price effects), integrating identification with downstream pricing under distribution shift, and developing diagnostics for when outcome masking is necessary in practice.